lynnfaraday/aresmush.com/tutorials/config/index.md

 {% tip %}
-Coders can also edit the config files in the server shell, but you'll need to ue the  `load config`  command afterwards to reload the configuration.
+Coders can also edit the config files in the server shell, but they'll need to use the  `load config`  command afterwards to reload the configuration.
 The Web Portal automatically reloads the config, so that step is not necessary when using the web editor.
 {% endtip %}

 ## Using YAML